 Since October 2010, Countryside’s Community Cupboard has provided groceries to 250-300 local families each month.

-The pantry, called the Community Cupboard takes place at Countryside Community Church Gymnasium, located at 8787 Pacific Street, from 9:00a.m.-11:30a.m.
+The pantry, called the Community Cupboard takes place at Countryside Community Church Activity Center, located at 13130 Faith Plaza (132 and Pacific Streets), from 9:00a.m.-11:30a.m.

 The Community Cupboard pantry is the first Saturday of each month.
 Rain or Shine!!

 Shop for what you want or get a pre-packed box.

 Bring something with your Omaha address on it and boxes or bags to carry groceries in.